wojtasskorcz/spring-dao-bootcamp/bootcamp-configured/README.md

 Follow the notes above if you use a different database.
 In this case you also have to add a driver dependency for your database in the `pom.xml` file.

-To check the installation correctness just run the application (the `main` method is in the `src/main/java/pl/edu/agh/bd/bootcamp/App.java`)